top of page

 • SCD is rare and almost impossible to predict.

-• Preparticipation screening, other than for special groups, is of little benefit for the general population.
+• Pre-participation screening, other than for special groups, is of little benefit to the general population.

 • The most likely cause of SCD is insufficient blood supply to the heart to meet the dramatic increase in energy demands of the heart during intense exercise (a supply/demand mismatch).
 Hence the reason why the warm-up and starting a race advice I'm giving here is so very important for older athletes as a way of avoiding catastrophic supply/demand mismatch.

-It is normal to prepare for these intense starts by doing a thorough warm-up but this is not always the case or possible.
-A paddler, cyclist or runner may thoroughly warm up only to end up waiting, stationary on the start line in the cold and wet, starting the race as good as without any warm-up.
+It's normal to prepare for these intense starts by doing a thorough warm-up, but this isn't always the case or possible.
+A paddler, cyclist, or runner may thoroughly warm up only to end up waiting, stationary on the start line in the cold and wet, starting the race as good as without any warm-up.

-As we get older a number of things happen deep within our bodies that increases the possibility of sudden death during exercise:
+As we get older, several things happen deep within our bodies that increase the possibility of sudden death during exercise:

 • Plaque builds up inside our blood vessels.
 This is a like the scale that builds up in the water pipes of our houses.
 This is fatty and/or hard calcium.
-The rate that this builds up is influenced by the makeup of the blood, protective nutrients and the presence or absence of inflammation.
+The makeup of the blood, protective nutrients, and the presence or absence of inflammation influence the rate at which this builds up.

 • Tissues, especially the arteries, harden due to scarring and calcification.
-This process, along with laying down of plaque, is happening in at least 80% of people and begins early in life.
-Hard, scarred, partially blocked blood vessels, as well as muscles that more gristle than muscle due to chronic overwork and repeated injuries make it progressively harder to pump life-giving blood through the body.
+This process, along with laying down of plaque, is happening in at least 80 percent of people and begins early in life.
+Hard, scarred, partially blocked blood vessels, as well as muscles that are more gristle than muscle due to chronic overwork and repeated injuries make it progressively harder to pump life-giving blood through the body.

 • Systemic inflammation increases with age.
-The modern, globalised diet can be described as being "pro-inflammatory".
-Throw in toxins such as medications, arsenic, mercury, lead, herbicides, pesticides, illness and disease - infected gums for example - and excessive exercise - the inflammatory burden may be overwhelming.
+The modern, globalised diet can be described as "pro-inflammatory".
+Throw in toxins such as medications, arsenic, mercury, lead, herbicides, pesticides, illness, and disease - infected gums, for example - and excessive exercise - the inflammatory burden may be overwhelming.

-• Peak cardiovascular output declines by a factor of about 0.01 per year of life after the age of 28-30.
-This equates to about one heart beat less off your peak heart rate per year (this is where the 220 beats per minute - minus your age comes from to estimate your age-adjusted maximum heart rate).
-So, the typical 50 year-old athlete has around 20 or more fewer heartbeats to play with as compared to a 30 year old opponent.
-By 65 or 70 years of age the loss of peak cardiovascular capacity is huge and it shows in the performance.
+• Peak cardiovascular output declines by a factor of about 0.01 per year of life after the age of 28–30.
+This equates to about one heart beat less off your peak heart rate per year (this is where the 220 beats per minute - minus your age, comes from to estimate your age-adjusted maximum heart rate).
+So, the typical 50-year-old athlete has around 20 or more fewer heartbeats to play with as compared to a 30-year-old opponent.
+By 65 or 70 years of age, the loss of peak cardiovascular capacity is huge and it shows in performance.

-• The older athlete may be completely asymptomatic of any blood vessel blockages until the narrowing exceeds about 80% or more of a blood vessel's diameter.
-The only hint may be a faster than expected deterioration of physical work output and this is usually put down to "getting old".
+• The older athlete may be completely asymptomatic of any blood vessel blockages until the narrowing exceeds about 80 percent or more of a blood vessel's diameter.
+The only hint may be a faster than-expected deterioration of physical work output, and this is usually put down to "getting old".

-As you read this you might have realised that all of the above are actually independent of and not the inevitable consequences of ageing.
-They are preventable, manageable and often reversible.
-Regardless of one's old age by the way.
+As you read this, you might have realised that all of the above are independent of and not the inevitable consequences of ageing.
+They're preventable, manageable, and often reversible.
+Regardless of one's "old age", by the way.

 The best measure of how well you are doing with this is your peak heart rate during exercise.
 If it is a little higher next year, despite you being a year older, then you are doing something right!